DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step5.md

 `consul members`{{execute T1}}

-You should receive an error in output as follows:
+You should receive an error indicating that you are trying to send HTTP traffic to an HTTPS server.

 ```shell
 Unexpected response code: 400 (Client sent an HTTP request to an HTTPS server.)`